 It’s a pretty good book, but the reason I bought it is because he told a bunch of good stories on his blog (except for the one with the giant roaches; we’ve talked about that lol) and I thought the book might either be uplifting enough for me to figure out my own thing or that I might pick up a few things from it.
 The stories he told, and continues to tell, are his own, and he’s pretty open about it (roaches… ick!).

-The reality is that most of us who buy things online often buy them from people we trust and have gotten to know.
-A website with hundreds of thousands of visitors every day probably sells less product than someone who has 500 visitors a day who comes because they like the person whose blog or website they’re visiting.
-I like to talk about the “100 True Fans” concept I got from Chris Pirillo many years ago (I’m dropping a lot of names in this post aren’t i?) where he said if you could get just 100 true fans you’d probably get rich because they’d do all the marketing for you without having to be asked based on their enthusiasm, and it could carry you to ultimate success.
+Most of us who buy things online often buy them from people we trust and have gotten to know.
+A website with hundreds of thousands of visitors every day probably sells less product than someone who has 500 visitors a day, who stops by because they like the person whose blog or website they’re visiting and the content they’re putting out.

 Or at least making a living doing something you love… whatever it may be.
 Think about it.
-While you’re at it, here’s a story I told about trying to get Verizon FiOS in my house back in April.
-I share this because, strangely enough, it’s become the 2nd most watched video on this particular video channel; who knew?
+While you’re at it, here’s a story I told in a video about the year I lived in a ghetto.
+I did this video a few weeks after the murder of George Floyd; sometimes stories are based on tough situations, but they’re still compelling.